SymfonyCasts/micro-mapper/README.md

-# MicroMapper: The Tiny, Underwhelming Data Mapper
+# MicroMapper: The Tiny, Underwhelming Data Mapper for Symfony!

-Need to map one object (e.g. a Doctrine entity) to another object (e.g. a DTO) and love writing the mapping code manually?
+Need to map one object (e.g. a Doctrine entity) to another object (e.g. a DTO) and *love* writing the mapping code manually?
 Then this library is for you!

 Define a "mapper" class: